 I’ve already done an in-depth review of Dashlane as well as an additional review of 1Password.

-What I’m going to do here is first start by listing out what’s the same and then dive into the key differences between Dashlane and 1Password.
+What I’m going to do here is start by listing out what’s the same and then dive into the key differences between Dashlane and 1Password.

 Let’s dive in!